Can I Eat Expired Steak Cooked Leftovers?

 Expert Source

-"Leftover steak should be refrigerated within 2 hours of cooking at a temperature of 40°F or below and consumed within 3-4 days for optimal safety, according to CDC guidelines."
+"According to USDA guidelines, cooked steak leftovers should be refrigerated within 2 hours of cooking and consumed within 3 to 4 days for optimal safety and quality."

 Fresh Steak Cooked Leftovers